cybercongress/go-cyber/docs/cyberd.md

 merkle = 27
 ```

-In order to secure value of CYB before genesis 100 CBD ERC-20 tokens [are issued](https://etherscan.io/token/0x136c1121f21c29415D8cd71F8Bb140C7fF187033) by [cyberFoundation](https://mainnet.aragon.org/#/cyberfoundation.aragonid.eth/0xf4d85b5a1650a335b30072d178f6dcb611f05a3e).
+To secure the value of CYB before Genesis 100 CBD ERC-20 tokens [are issued](https://etherscan.io/token/0x136c1121f21c29415D8cd71F8Bb140C7fF187033) by [cyberFoundation](https://mainnet.aragon.org/#/cyberfoundation.aragonid.eth/0xf4d85b5a1650a335b30072d178f6dcb611f05a3e).
 So snapshot balances are computed 7 times based on CBD.

 Essentially CBD substance is distributed by cyberFoundation in the following proportion:

-- `Proof-of-use : 70%` is allocated to web3 agents according to some probabilistic algorithm.
-E.g. first `euler` proof-of-use distribution we call Satoshi Lottery is allocated to top 1M key owned Ethereum addresses based on SpringRank.
+- `Proof-of-use: 70%` is allocated to web3 agents according to some probabilistic algorithm.
+E.g., first `euler` proof-of-use distribution we call Satoshi Lottery is allocated to top `z` key owned Ethereum addresses based on SpringRank.
-- `Proof-of-code: 15%` is allocated for direct contribution into the code base.
-E.g. as assigned by cyberFoundation to cyberCongress contribution including team is 11.2% and the other 3.8% allocated to developers community projects such as Gitcoin community and cyberColony based experimental organization.
+- `Proof-of-code: 15%` is allocated for direct contribution to the code base.
+E.g., as assigned by cyberFoundation to cyberCongress contribution including team is 11.2% and the other 3.8% allocated to developers community projects such as Gitcoin community and cyberColony based experimental organization.
-- `Proof-of-value: 15%` is allocated for direct contribution of funds.
-8% of this value either has been already contributed nor has some reservation for ongoing contributions by close friends and 7% is going to be distributed during Eos-like auction not defined exactly yet.
+- `Proof-of-value: 15%` is allocated for a direct contribution of funds.
+8% of this value either has been already contributed nor has some reservation for ongoing contributions by close friends and 7% is going to be distributed during Eos-like auction not defined precisely yet.
 All contribution from the auction will go to Aragon based cyberFoundation and will be managed by CBD token holders.

-Details of code and value distribution will be produced by cyberFoundation.
+Details of code and value distribution can be produced by cyberFoundation.

-Except 7 CBD based distributions CYB tokens can be created only by validators based on default staking and slashing parameters.
-Basic consensus is that newly created CYB tokens are distributed to validators as they do the most essential work to make relevance machine run both in terms of energy consumed for computation and cost for storage capacity.
+Except for 7 CBD based distributions, CYB tokens can be created only by validators based on staking and slashing parameters.
+The basic consensus is that newly created CYB tokens are distributed to validators as they do the essential work to make relevance machine run both regarding energy consumed for computation and cost for storage capacity.
 So validators decide where the tokens can flow further.

 ## Validators incentive

-Validators are the most important building block of proposed architecture.
-Hence we want to bring them better incentive to participate before mainnet.
-In our case validators will must to compute and process requests for billions edge knowledge graph hence it would be naive to expect that it is possible to expect prepare such a network for production for free.
-In the beginning inflation must be high enough to compensate risks of early investments into the ecosystem.
+Validators are the essential building block of the proposed architecture.
+Hence we want to bring them a better incentive to participate before the main net.
+In our case validators will compute and process requests for billions edge knowledge graph hence it would be naive to expect that it is possible to expect to prepare such a network for production for free.
+In the beginning, inflation must be high enough to compensate risks of early investments into the ecosystem.

 This is approximation of year inflation expressed in percents defined for testnets: